pray3m/sl/PHP/11-polymorphism.md

-# Sending mail in PHP
+# Polymorphism in PHP

 Polymorphism in PHP can be defined as the ability of an object to take many forms.
 This helps us perform the same action in different ways.

 ```php